draios/instruqt-assets/common/prepare-track/README.md

   init.sh [OPTIONS...]

 Environment start up script.
-It can be used to deploy a Sysdig Agent and/or set up some environment variables.
-When called with NO OPTIONS, it will deploy an Agent and will ask for Monitor and Secure API keys; same as calling with '-a/--agent -m/--monitor -s/--secure'.
-When using the product options" ('-m/--monitor' and/or '-s/--secure'), API keys will be stored in file /opt/sysdig/user_data_${PRODUCT}_API_OK, and exported to envvar
-$SYSDIG_${PRODUCT}_API_TOKEN (where ${PRODUCT} is MONITOR or SECURE).
+It can be used to:
+- deploy a Sysdig Agent
+- deploy Sysdig Secure for Cloud (AWS, GCP, Azure)
+- and/or set up some environment variables.

+Review the options below to learn what's available.

 WARNING: This script is meant to be used in training materials.
 Do NOT use it in production.

 OPTIONS: